For anyone who feels that coaching skills are going to be beneficial to their (professional) lives.

 When is the next Phase 1 starting?

-The next intake of Phase 1 of the International Coaching Diploma Course:
+The next intakes of Phase 1 of the International Coaching Diploma Course are:

-Face-to-face intake in The Hague (Phase 1 Module A)
+Face-to-face course in The Hague (Phase 1 Module A)

 October 2023 – December 2023